-For administrative purposes, the Federal Highway Administration (FHWA) as well as OahuMPO refer to these funds as the “Transportation Alternatives Set-Aside” (TA Set-Aside).
+The Fixing America’s Surface Transportation (FAST) Act, eliminates the MAP-21 Transportation Alternatives Program (TAP) and replaces it with a set-aside of STBG funding for transportation alternatives.
+For administrative purposes, the Federal Highway Administration (FHWA) and the OahuMPO refer to these funds as the Transportation Alternatives Set-Aside (TA Set-Aside).

-These set-aside funds include all projects and activities that were previously eligible under TAP, encompassing a variety of smaller-scale transportation projects such as on- and off-road pedestrian and bicycle facilities, recreational trails, safe routes to school projects, infrastructure projects for improving non-driver access to public transportation and enhanced mobility, community improvements such as historic preservation and vegetation management, and environmental mitigation related to stormwater and habitat connectivity.
+These TA Set-Aside funds include all projects and activities that were previously eligible under TAP, encompassing a variety of smaller-scale transportation projects such as on- and off-road pedestrian and bicycle facilities, recreational trails, safe routes to school projects, infrastructure projects for improving non-driver access to public transportation and enhanced mobility, community improvements such as historic preservation and vegetation management, and environmental mitigation related to stormwater and habitat connectivity.

 Ala Wai Bridge